renato-favarin/ds_em_producao/README.md

 This project was inspired by the "Rossmann Store Sales" challenge published on kaggle (https://www.kaggle.com/c/rossmann-store-sales)

-Here is the business scenario: the sales director of the Rossmann stores wants to estimate the sales forecast for the next 6 weeks on its different units spread across Europe
+Here is the **business scenario**: the sales director of the Rossmann stores wants to estimate the sales forecast for the next 6 weeks on its different units spread across Europe

 The resolution of the challenge was carried out following the CRISP (Cross-industry standard process for data mining) methodology, which is a cyclical approach that streamlines the delivery of value.